Hannah Slarks

 Thirlwall Inquiry regarding Lucy Letby

-Instructed for NHS England in the public inquiry into how NHS systems and governance could have prevented harm caused by Lucy Letby, or could prevent a future incident of this kind.
+Instructed for NHS England in the preparatory stages of the public inquiry into how NHS systems and governance could have prevented harm caused by Lucy Letby, or could prevent a future incident of this kind.
 Led by Jason Beer KC.

 R (West Sussex CC) v H & IoW ICB